jolars/normreg/paper/rebuttal.md

 > This paper only provides the code in supplementary materials, and I do not check
 > it.

-The code will be made publicly available as well.
-If you prefer we could upload it to a anonymous repository as well?
+The code will be made available in the form of a public repository as well.
+If you prefer, we could also upload it to a anonymous repository for the duration of the review as well?

 > Formula Derivation Confirmation: In Equation 12, how is derived?
 Should it be instead?
 A detailed derivation process would be appreciated.
 Questions For